srfoster65/arg_init/readme.md

 2. Env
 3. Default

-But if we use a default argument value in our function e.g. f(a=1), then the param value will always be used to set the value, never allowing an env value to take effect.
+But if we use a non **None** default argument value in our function e.g. f(a=1), then the param value will always be used to set the value, never allowing an env value to take effect.

 There are two obvious solutions to this:

-1. change the priority order.
+1. Change the priority order.
 2. Provide an alternate means to specify a default value.
 If a default value is required in the function signature, to allow ommission of a argument when calling, ensure it is set to None.

 #### Alternate Priority Order